 Welcome to The Dudley Group NHS Foundation Trust.
-This leaflet will provide you and your relatives with information about lumbar epidural injections.
-It includes information on what lumbar epidural injections are, the risks and benefits of them and what the procedure involves.
+This leaflet will provide you and your relatives with information about cervical epidural injections.
+It includes information on what cervical epidural injections are, the risks and benefits of them and what the procedure involves.

-What is a lumbar epidural injection?
+What is a cervical epidural injection?